tofnoob/tofnoob.github.io/weapons/nemesis.md

 ## Team Comps

 Here are some example teams to work towards.
-If you're a beginner, aim to get any standard Benediction characters like Zero and Pepper.
+If you're a beginner and have Nemesis, then aim to get any standard Benediction characters like Zero and Pepper.

 ![Team Comp 1](images/nemesis_tc1.png)
 ![Team Comp 2](images/nemesis_tc2.png)